VonStroheim/thebooking/README.txt

 == Description ==

 **TheBooking** is a modern **booking plugin** to manage appointments and reservations, focused on usability and nice-looking user interface.

-_Note: suggestions, bug reports and feature requests are more than welcome._

 #### User friendly booking plugin